1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 10.1 The Contract shall commence on the Effective Date and, unless otherwise terminated in accordance with this clause 10, shall continue for the Term at which point it shall terminate automatically.

-(a) the Customer or the Authorised User fails to pay any amount due under the Contract on the due date for payment and remains in default not less than 14 days after being notified in writing to make such payment;
+(a) the Customer or the System User fails to pay any amount due under the Contract on the due date for payment and remains in default not less than 14 days after being notified in writing to make such payment;

-(b) the Customer or the Authorised User commits a material breach of any term of the Contract which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 14 days after being notified in writing to do so;
+(b) the Customer or the System User commits a material breach of any term of the Contract which breach is irremediable or (if such breach is remediable) fails to remedy that breach within a period of 14 days after being notified in writing to do so;

-(c) the Customer or the Authorised User takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business; or
+(c) the Customer or the System User takes any step or action in connection with its entering administration, provisional liquidation or any composition or arrangement with its creditors (other than in relation to a solvent restructuring), being wound up (whether voluntarily or by order of the court, unless for the purpose of a solvent restructuring), having a receiver appointed to any of its assets or ceasing to carry on business; or

 10.4 On termination of the Contract for any reason: